An Idaho firearm bill of sale is a legal document that proves that a firearm has changed ownership.

 - Meets other criteria that make them ineligible to own or buy a firearm.

-Yes, you can buy a firearm in Idaho without registering it.
+You can buy a gun in Idaho without registering it.

-You’ll then apply in person by taking your application and proof of course completion to your county sheriff’s office.
+Apply in person by taking your form and proof of course completion to your county sheriff’s office.

 Submit to fingerprinting and a background check and pay the associated fees.

-An Idaho concealed carry license is good for five years and may be renewed online in some counties.
+If approved, your Idaho concealed carry license is good for five years and you may renew it online in some counties.

 Idaho recognizes valid and unexpired concealed carry permits and licenses from all other states in the United States.